Accelerator-Based Applications Infrastructure

 • AMS 1 MV Tandetron (SARA): Long-lived radionuclide detection.

-• MiCaDaS: System for Carbon-14 dating.
+• MiCaDaS: System for 14C dating.

 • Gamma Irradiator 60Co: Radiation testing on materials.

-Center for Microanalysis of Materials (CMAM) – Madrid
+Center for Micro-Analysis of Materials (CMAM)

 • Ion + Femtosecond Laser combination: Advanced materials modification (unique in Europe).